Don't Tell Me How To Ruin The Springers Show

 Jerry Springer's people called and asked if I wanted to be a jealous boyfriend of a girl posing for Playboy.
 Since I had already been in the porn industry for a while, I explained I was the wrong guy, but if they wanted a pimp, a drug dealer, or any other kind of scumbag — I was their man.
 They asked me to send a headshot, so I faxed one (yes, I said “fax”) and they agreed I was indeed a despicable curmudgeon and booked me immediately.

-10 minutes later, after and extensive plot writing session, Jerry's producers called me with a new show premise and asked if I wanted to be a pimp who will not let his hoes out of servitude “come rain, sleet, or snow” unless they coughed up the cash they owed.
+10 minutes later, after an extensive plot writing session, Jerry's producers called me with a new show premise and asked if I wanted to be a pimp who will not let his hoes out of servitude “come rain, sleet, or snow” unless they coughed up the cash they owed.
 This role, I happily accepted.
-A few weeks later, I’m in a Motel 6 in downtown Chicago preparing to film the show with my friend Scott from the Spo-its, who agreed to play the part of the jealous boyfriend, along with a bunch of people we didn’t know who were other characters in the episode.
+A few weeks later, I’m in a Motel 6 in downtown Chicago preparing to film the show with my friend Scott from the Spo-its, who agreed to play the part of the jealous boyfriend.
+Everyone else was people we didn’t know who were other characters in the episode.

 These were the years when Jerry was still showing all of the fights.
 Scott and I agreed that we would try to kick each other’s asses because we knew neither one of us would get many swings in before security stormed us.
 The show taped on Monday, and we were in Chicago from Thursday till then rehearsing for a few short hours per day in the hotel room with a producer.
 In truth, myself and the ensemble spent most of that time in Wicker Park getting hammered at hipster bars.